aview/ReadMe/README.txt

 This is the root directory for the A-VIEW project.

-There are six sub-projects in this root directory.

-aview-db-mysql: Database for aview software.
+The current Git-Version of the Source Code maps to the 4.0 A-VIEW client/server software released in October, 2015.

+The following components can be downloaded and installed from here:

-  Use git clone https://github.com/aview/aview-db-mysql.git to clone it.
+A-VIEW Client: The A-VIEW client application.
+Available in the aview-platform repository.
+Use git clone https://github.com/aview/aview-platform.git to clone it locally.

-aview-server-tomcat: Java Web application for aview software to handle communciation between aview client and database.
+A-VIEW Server: A-VIEW Server has the following sub-components:

-  Use git clone https://github.com/aview/aview-server-tomcat.git to clone it
+	Database Server: Available in the aview-db-mysql repository.
+Contains the database scripts used by A-VIEW.
+Use git clone https://github.com/aview/aview-db-mysql.git to clone it locally.

-aview-platform: Flex Client application for aview software.
-  Use git clone https://github.com/aview/aview-platform.git to clone it
+	Web Server: Available in the aview-server-tomcat repository.Contains the Java Web Application Logic for A-VIEW.
+Use git clone https://github.com/aview/aview-server-tomcat.git to clone it locally.

-aview-content-php: PHP Web application for aview software for storage.
-  Use git clone https://github.com/aview/aview-content-php.git to clone it
+	Content Server: Available in the aview-content-php repository.
+Contains the Application Logic for A-VIEW Content Server to manage Documents and Storage.
+Use git clone https://github.com/aview/aview-content-php.git to clone it locally.

-aview-video-fms: FMS based Video Server application for aview software.
+	Video Server: A-VIEW supports Video Conferencing using both Adobe Media Server (AMS/FMS) and Red5 Open Source Server.

-  Use git clone https://github.com/aview/aview-video-fms.git to clone it
+	AMS/FMS-Based: Available in the aview-video-fms repository.
+Contains the FMS-based Video Server application.
+Use git clone https://github.com/aview/aview-video-fms.git to clone it locally.

-aview-video-red5: Red5 based Video Server application for aview software Use git clone https://github.com/aview/aview-video-red5.git to clone it
+	Red5-Based: Available in the aview-video-red5 repository.
+Contains the Red5-based Video Server application.
+Use git clone https://github.com/aview/aview-video-red5.git to clone it locally.

+Contact aview@amrita.edu for help with setup, configuration, or troubleshooting assistance.